Circular Ring Review – a smart ring for Android or Apple

 You’ll buy a smart ring as a daily tracker and perhaps as a superior and more comfortable sleep tracker than a smartwatch.
 If you avoid high-intensity exercise but like to be active, a smart ring is a great choice.

-• Ultrahuman Ring Air – On par with Oura and benefits from not needing a subscription.
+- Ultrahuman Ring Air – On par with Oura and benefits from not needing a subscription.
 Its app isn’t quite as good.
-That said, Ultrahuman is an interesting long-term bet for biohackers interested in capturing other types of data with the company’s other products.
+That said, Ultrahuman is an attractive long-term bet for biohackers interested in capturing other data types with the company’s other products.

 Smart Ring Competitor Pricing

 As of August 2024, I would only consider these rings.
-They are all fine as simple sleep trackers for those of you who don’t want to wear a watch at night.
-Circular has a good feature-to-price ratio BUT is beaten by RingConn’s Kickstarter discount (which will go away in September 2024 and you are buying an unproven ring).
+They are all fine as simple sleep trackers for those who don’t want to wear a watch at night.
+Circular has a good feature-to-price ratio BUT is beaten by RingConn’s Kickstarter discount (which will go away in September 2024, and you are buying an unproven ring).
 Ultrahuman and Oura are on par with each other.
-Oura has the best piece of hardware and the best app but it’s the most expensive.
-Ultrahuman’s ecosystem includes other products that cover blood health and indoor air health.
+Oura has the best piece of hardware and app but is the most expensive.
+Ultrahuman’s ecosystem includes other products covering blood and indoor air health.
 Only consider Samsung if you have a Samsung Galaxy phone.

 Circular Ring Review – Take Out

-Circular either needs to further lower the price or double down and improve the app’s look & feel perhaps to make it a more serious-minded product.
-All of the techniness needs to be hidden and work seemlessly.
-I don’t want to know how the data synchronisation has progressed with the server and I don’t want to have to choose a performance mode nor do I want to see popups and awards every day.
+Circular either needs to lower the price or double down and improve the app’s look & feel to make it a more serious-minded product.
+All of the techiness needs to be hidden and work seamlessly.
+I don’t want to know how the data synchronisation has progressed with the server, and I don’t want to choose a performance mode.
+I also don’t want to see popups and awards every day.

 The accuracy seems broadly OK.
-Sports accuracy will be wrong for any smart ring but all smart ring companies will all have a job of convincing YOU that isn’t important!
+Sports accuracy will be wrong for any smart ring, but all smart ring companies will have to convince YOU that it isn’t essential!

-If you want to support the company or try a whole new kind of tech for the first time, go for it.
-You’ll learn a lot about yourself with a fairly well-implemented and highly convenient form factor – it’s a great product if this is your first activity and sleep tracker.
+If you want to support the company or try a new tech for the first time, go for it.
+You’ll learn a lot about yourself with a relatively well-implemented and highly convenient form factor – it’s a fantastic product if this is your first activity and sleep tracker.

 if they are not showing for you I apologise.
 I am having some issues with image display.
 It is perhaps linked to the display of my WEBP images via my CDN due to IP blocking…or something else!